beginning of content

 If you think that a male friend or family member may be experiencing depression, you can offer them help and support.

-Some men find it particularly difficult to share their emotions, but you can help them by starting a conversation.
+Some men find it particularly difficult to share their emotions.
+You can help them by starting a conversation.
 Ask them how they are doing and show them that you want to support them.
-Find a time when there’s no distractions to start the conversation.
+Make sure to listen to them.
+Choose a calm moment when there are no distractions to begin the conversation.

-Sometimes men with depression might feel that they don’t want to seek help because they are supposed to be tough and self reliant.
+Sometimes men with depression might feel that they don't want to seek help because they are supposed to be tough and self-reliant.
 In this situation, the best thing you can do is to reassure them, be patient and help them explore their options.
-Remind them that depression is a serious but common mental health condition that won’t get better by itself.
+Remind them that depression is a serious but common mental health condition that can improve with the right support.

 How is depression in men treated?

 There are many different types of treatments depending on your symptoms and how severe they are.
-You should start by speaking with your doctor and build a mental health treatment plan.
+You should start by speaking with your doctor.
+They can assess you and if necessary, work with you to build a mental health treatment plan.
+This is a plan that maps out your treatment goals and includes the services and resources available to you.

-Often, a mix of treatments work best.
+Often, a combination of treatments works best.
 The main ways to treat depression are with:

-Antidepressants and mood stabilising medicines influence chemical processes in the brain that control your mood.
+Antidepressants and mood stabilising medicines affect the chemical processes in the brain that control your mood.
 They normally take 4 to 6 weeks to be effective.

 Psychological treatments